 Wizarding World of Harry Potter in One Day

-We had several days there, but if you’re wondering if you can squeeze the Wizarding World in during your Walt Disney World vacation, are only able to afford one days worth of tickets, or just really don’t feel like spending a ton of time in a theme park, never fear.
+If you’re wondering how you can squeeze the Wizarding World in during your Walt Disney World vacation, are only able to afford one days worth of tickets, or just really don’t feel like spending a ton of time in a theme park, never fear.
 Its actually not that difficult to see the Wizarding World of Harry Potter in one day.
 Here’s how we recommend you do it!

 We cannot stress how important this is.
 This will save you a TON of time.
 By early, try to be among some of the first people there.
 If they say they are opening at 8 am, be in line at 7:30, you get the point.
-That being said, in order to be some of the first people there, you will need early admission ticket.
+That being said, in order to be some of the first people there, you will need an Early Admission Ticket.

-Stop to take a few pictures of the empty Hogsmeade and then go straight to Harry Potter and the Forbidden Journey.
+Once inside the park , if you are not making a mad dash to rope drop Hagrid’s Magical Creatures Motorbike Adventure then you can stop to take a few pictures of the empty Hogsmeade and then go straight to Harry Potter and the Forbidden Journey.
 When we were there, we had a 10 minute wait at 8am.
-I’m never one to complain about not waiting, but this is a queue I would go through again and again just to see the details.
+And this is a queue we would go through again and again just to see the details.
 It is stunning and is really something to experience.
-We kind of let people go in front of us so we could take it all in, the line was just moving that fast.
-This is a queue that you will have to store your belongings in a locker for, so if you want pics, make sure you bring your phone or something that fits in your pocket.
-I brought my gopro and it was fine.
+We kind of let people go in front of us so we could take it all in.
+This is a queue that you will have to store your belongings in a locker for, so if you want pictures, make sure you bring your phone or something that fits in your pocket.

-Diagon Alley is located at the back of Universal, so taking the train over early will put you ahead of those racing to the back even if you don’t catch the first train out of Hogsmeade.
+Diagon Alley is located at the back of Universal Studios.
+So taking the train over early will put you ahead of those racing to the back even if you don’t catch the first train out of Hogsmeade.
 You’ll want to experience the train in both ways anyway so this is your first opportunity.
 It’s a pretty short ride and is the only way you should be getting from Hogsmeade to Diagon Alley

 Once you get to Diagon Alley, take a few minutes to take a few photos without all the people and head over to Escape from Gringotts.
 This was our absolute favorite ride there and I think we rode it 10 times.
 This is another one you will need to store your belongings, so throw your stuff in a free locker and head to the bank!